dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/YOLOv11_Build.md

 # How to install YOLOv11 on Ubuntu 24.04 using a GPU-enabled Docker container (the easy way)
 ### Notes:

-We used our GPU to train on YOLO.
-Our GPU is a GeFORCE RTX 4070 SUPER.
-On our CPU, we used a 12th Gen Intel® Core™ i7-12800H × 20.
-On the CPU, it took 24 hours and 36 minutes for 1000 epochs.
-Meanwhile, the GPU reduced that down to 5 hours 4 minutes for the same amount of epochs.
-You may ask why begin with so many epochs - this is simply to ensure our data had fully converged, but after this we added an early stopping (patience) of 300 epochs to avoid overfitting.
+- We used our GeForce RTX 4070 SUPER (12 GB VRAM) and an Intel® Core™ i7-14700KF (28 threads) to train YOLO.
+On the CPU, training for 1000 epochs took 20 hours 36 minutes, while on the GPU it took 4 hours 4 minutes.

+- Why is GPU better?
+Simple — it's designed to process images in parallel (it’s a graphics processing unit).

+- Why 1000 epochs?
+We wanted to ensure full convergence of our model.
+Later, we added early stopping with a patience of 300 epochs to avoid overfitting.

 ## Step 1.
 Pull yolov11 from GitHub:
 ```python
 pip install ultralytics
 ```

 Note: This may not work on your terminal.
-If thats the case, try this:
+If this is the case, try either of these methods:

 The easiest way:
-a) make a python3 venv and use pip from there.
+- option a) make a python3 venv and use pip from there.
 Then, move it to whatever folder you are going to work in.
+You can do this either in a terminal or in VSCOde (see Docker_Installation)

 - Make sure you have python3 installed, check if its already installed:
 ```python